VPython

-VPython is the Python programming language plus a 3D graphics module called Visual.
-VPython allows users to create objects such as spheres and cones in 3D space and displays these objects in a window.
-This makes it easy to create simple visualizations, allowing programmers to focus more on the computational aspect of their programs.
-The simplicity of VPython has made it a tool for the illustration of simple physics, especially in the educational environment.
+VPython is an open source application that combines the Python programming language with a 3D graphics module called Visual.

+This library application allows users to create 3D objects, such as spheres and cones, and then display these objects in an app window.
+This aids creation of simple visualizations, allowing programmers to focus more on the computational aspect of their programs.
+VPython is a common tool for the illustration of simple mathematics and physics, especially in education, due to its simplicity and open source licensing.